-Since the installation of the Dominion-owned ALR at the PCC, associated relaying, Protective Relaying (SEL-735 Power Quality package) and the related additional substation work are all provided at the DG owner expense, we will need to work out the details to coordinate the planned interconnection with the associated engineering, equipment acquisition and installation times.
+Since the installation of the Dominion-owned ALR at the PCC, associated relaying, as well as the Protective Relaying and Power Quality package, and the related additional substation work are all provided at the DG owner expense, we will need to work out the details to coordinate the planned interconnection with the associated engineering, equipment acquisition and installation times.
 Please note that the DG owner will not be allowed to interconnect until all the permanent facilities and associated relaying are installed, tested and fully functional.